DivineProjects/R-Programming/README.md

 # R-Programming

+## File directory
+* use this rprogramming.Rmd file link [rprogramming.Rmd](https://github.com/DivineProjects/R-Programming/blob/main/rprogramming.Rmd)

+* to view the html report pages use the rprogramming.html file

 ## 📌 Overview

 As a software engineer aiming to broaden my data science skills, I developed a set of scripts in R to analyze and visualize structured data.
 My goal was to gain hands-on experience with R's syntax and statistical functions, while also producing meaningful visual and numerical insights from real-world datasets.